 Although it seems like a straightforward question, there is a surprising amount of nuance to consider.
 How much Bitcoin do you have?
 How often do you plan to spend it?
 Are you confident your keys are more secure with you than with a regulated custodian’s cold storage?
 Answering these questions will help determine the right solution for you.

 Bitcoin is a bearer asset, meaning you can hold the keys to your bitcoin yourself.
-When you hold your own Bitcoin keys you are in direct control of your money.
+When you hold your own Bitcoin keys, you are in direct control of your money.
 It is not entrusted to any third party, like a bank.
 You should hold your own keys once you determine that the risk of holding your keys personally is lower than the risk of a custodian losing them.
-Making that decision relies mostly on your understanding of how and why to hold your own Bitcoin keys.
+Making that decision relies primarily on your understanding of how and why to hold your own Bitcoin keys.
 In this article, we’ll help you understand both.

 In this article we’re going to explore:

-- “Not your keys, not your Bitcoin”
+“Not your keys, not your Bitcoin”

-- Security vs convenience
+Security vs convenience

-- Overview of Bitcoin wallet types
+Overview of Bitcoin wallet types

 Multi signature setups

 Our recommendation for selecting the best wallet for YOU

-In cryptography, a public key is used to encrypt messages and a private key is used to decrypt them.
+In cryptography, a public key is used to encrypt messages, and a private key is used to decrypt them.
 If someone wanted to send you an encrypted message, they would encrypt it with your public key.
 Your private key is the only way to decrypt that message, so as long as you are the only person who holds the private key, you are the only person who can read the message.

 Bitcoin uses public/private key cryptography to secure transactions.
 A private key is created when you make a Bitcoin wallet.
 The wallet creates public keys that are hashed and used as addresses for receiving Bitcoin.
 The private key is required to prove the ownership of the Bitcoin stored at that address so it can be spent.

 If you personally don’t control the private keys associated with your Bitcoin, then you don’t actually hold your own Bitcoin.
-In other words, if an exchange or a bank is holding your Bitcoin on your behalf you are not in direct control of your Bitcoin.
+In other words, if an exchange or a bank is holding your Bitcoin on your behalf, you are not in direct control of your Bitcoin.
 You are outsourcing the security of your Bitcoin to another party.

 To take full advantage of the unique properties of Bitcoin as a money you need to hold your own private keys.
-As Bitcoiners often say “not your keys, not your Bitcoin.”
+As Bitcoiners often say, “not your keys, not your Bitcoin.”
 It is empowering to be able to hold your Bitcoin in your custody so that it cannot be seized or confiscated by banks or the hackers that target them.
 But choosing to hold your own keys does come with the responsibility for the security of your Bitcoin.

 Our goal is to help you become comfortable with the prospect of holding your own keys.
-Until then the Bitcoin in your Swan account is held by our banking partner, Prime Trust, under state of the art security practices.

 Now, we’ll take a look at what options you have for taking control of your own Bitcoin keys.

 The main tradeoff to consider when storing your Bitcoin is between security and convenience.
-Obviously both security and convenience are desirable traits when storing your Bitcoin, however they are directly opposed to each other.
+Obviously, both security and convenience are desirable traits when storing your Bitcoin; however, they are directly opposed to each other.